travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

-## Using Phantom.js
+## Using PhantomJS

-[Phantom.js](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
+[PhantomJS](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
 It is an optimal solution for fast headless testing, site scraping, pages capture, SVG renderer, network monitoring and many other use cases.

-[CI environment](/docs/user/ci-environment/) provides Phantom.js preinstalled at `/usr/local/bin/phantomjs`. `xvfb` must be running before Phantom.js is started (see the section above).
+[CI environment](/docs/user/ci-environment/) provides PhantomJS preinstalled at `/usr/local/bin/phantomjs`.
+Since it is completely headless, there is no need run `xvfb`.

+A very simple example:

+    script: phantomjs testrunner.js

+If you need a web server to serve the tests, see the previous section.

 ## Examples